-Refers to a supply on which VAT may not be charged (even if the supplier is registered for VAT).
-Persons making only exempt supplies may not register for VAT and may not deduct input tax on expenses incurred for the purpose of making these supplies.
+Exempt an exempt supply is a supply on which no VAT may be charged (even if the supplies supplier is registered for VAT).
+Persons making only exempt supplies may not register for VAT and may not recover input tax on purchases to make exempt supplies.

 Section 12 contains a list of exempt supplies.
-Some examples are -

-- the supply of certain financial services; - the rental of accommodation in any "dwelling", including employee housing; - the transport of fare-paying passengers and their personal effects by road or railway; and - certain educational services.

-Exports
+Exempt supplies include:

-There are two types of exports for VAT purposes:

-- Direct exports consigned or delivered by the supplying vendor to a recipient in an export country. - Indirect exports removed from the Republic by either the recipient or the recipient's cartage contractor.
+- certain "financial services" as defined; - supplies by any "association not for gain" of any donated goods or services or any other goods made or manufactured by such association if at least 80% of the value of the materials used in making or manufacturing such other goods consists of donated goods; - rental of accommodation in any "dwelling" including employee housing; - certain educational services; - services of employee organisations for example, trade unions; - certain services to members of a sectional title, share block or old age scheme funded out of levies.
+(Not applicable to timeshare schemes); - public road and railway transport of fare-paying passengers and their luggage; and - childcare services in a crèche or after-school care centre. - Exports There are two types of exports for VAT purposes: - Direct exports consigned or delivered by the supplying vendor to a recipient in an export country. - Indirect exports removed from the Republic by either the recipient or the recipient's cartage contractor.

-Goods

-The term "goods" includes -
+Goods The term "goods" includes -